Limited Representation Policy

 In the event a client fails or refuses to pay a retainer or outstanding bill for my legal services, subject only to Oregon State Bar rules, I reserve the right to immediately cease all work, and withdraw from representation.

-Clients are entitled to terminate the attorney-client relationship at any time, for any reason or no reason – as am I. Any unearned retainer held on deposit will be refunded.
+Clients are entitled to terminate the attorney-client relationship at any time, for any reason or no reason – as am I. Subject to the above, any unearned retainer held on deposit will be refunded.

 [1] For continuing clients with large projects, litigation, arbitration, complex matters or expert opinions, I will also ask for the payment of an advance retainer.